Frequently Asked Questions

 A case can be unpredictable, even when the law firm you choose has ample experience.
 Each case is unique and deserves special consideration and approach.
 At Mitchell & Mitchell, we prepare for each case as if it is going to trial.
 But, if a settlement offer comes in that meets your needs, we review that with you.
 We will give you our honest opinion, but ultimately, the decision to settle or go to trial is your decision.

-How does contingency fee work?
+How do contingency fees work?

 Most firms accept personal injury cases on a contingency fee basis.
 That means you pay us nothing unless and until we get you the compensation you seek for damages through settlement or verdict.
 Then we take a percentage of that compensation as payment for our work on your behalf.
-This arrangement helps you deal most effectively with the mounting medical expenses, loss of wages, and other economic impact you may face when injured.
+This arrangement helps you deal most effectively with the mounting medical expenses, loss of wages and other economic impact you may face when injured.

 What can I expect of Mitchell & Mitchell?